poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 - `TodoHttpClient` -> `TodoProvider` no value for the test.
 - `httpClient` -> `provider` no value for the test here.
 - We are still relying on the mocking framework.
-- We are still coupled to the interface's name: `TodoProvider`.
+- We are still coupling the test to the interface's name: `TodoProvider`.
-- We are still coupled to the method name: `getAll()`
+- We are still coupling the test to the method name: `getAll()`

 ## Can we remove the mocking framework?

-If we have now an interface why are we coupled to the mocking framework in order to create a fake object that we can manually create using an anonymous class?
+If we have now an interface, why are we coupled to the mocking framework to create a fake object that we can manually create using an anonymous class?
 Let's change that:

 ```java
 @ExtendWith(MockitoExtension.class)